Quota allocation, the HFC Registry and data reporting

-A formal notice to Incumbents and New Entrants inviting them to register and make a quota declaration for 2015 was published in the Official Journal in May 2014.
-The formal deadline for submitting documentation relevant to 2015 quota was 1 July 2014.
+A formal notice to Incumbents and New Entrants inviting them to make a quota declaration for 2016 was published in the Official Journal in March 2015.
+The formal deadline for submitting documentation relevant to 2016 quota will be before 1 July 2015.

-The submission of the registration forms or a declaration of intention to place HFCs on the market by itself does not give any right to place HFCs on the market in 2015.
+The submission of the declaration of intention to place HFCs on the market by itself does not give any right to place HFCs on the market in 2016.

 Where to get more information?